Your First Hop3 Deployment: From Zero to Production¶

 Building a Flask App¶

-Let's create something simple but real—an app that tracks page visits.
-Nothing fancy, but it'll exercise the full deployment pipeline.
+Let's create something simple but real: an app that tracks page visits.
+It'll exercise the full deployment pipeline.

 Create app.py: